Thecrafterja/HostnameToIP/README.md

 -cout false
 ```

-With -outf you can set a file for the result.
+With -outf you can set a file for the results.
 ```
 -outf result.txt
 ```